Let Me Be the One (The Carpenters song): Other versions

-Al Wilson recorded "Let Me Be the One" for his 1974 album La La Peace Song which featured the song in medley form with another Nichols/Williams composition, "I Won't Last a Day Without You"; the track, "I Won't Last a Day Without You"/"Let Me Be the One", was issued as a single in December 1974 and reached No. 18 on the Billboard R&B chart while crossing over to both Billboards Adult Contemporary chart (#39) and the mainstream Pop chart, the Billboard Hot 100 (#70).
+Al Wilson recorded "Let Me Be the One" for inclusion on his 1974 album La La Peace Song, which featured the song in a medley with another Nichols/Williams composition.
+The track, "I Won't Last a Day Without You"/"Let Me Be the One" was issued as a single in December 1974 and reached No. 18 on the Billboard R&B chart while crossing over to both the Adult Contemporary chart (#39) and the mainstream Pop chart, the Billboard Hot 100 (#70).
 Chelsea Brown performed the song in a 1972 episode of The Two Ronnies (original broadcast 30 September 1972).